 CBP: When did you get involved in working with young moms in your community?

-In 1999, I help launch a Crisis Pregnancy Center in my hometown of Kalispell, Montana.
-Right away we realized that we needed to do more that just provide free pregnancy tests and counseling—choosing to carry one’s child is just the beginning.
+In 1999, I helped launch a Crisis Pregnancy Center in my hometown of Kalispell, Montana.
+Right away we realized that we needed to do more than just provide free pregnancy tests and counseling—choosing to carry one’s child is just the beginning.
 I wanted to help moms be the best they could be.
-So four years ago I help launch a Teen MOPS program.
+So I helped launch a Teen MOPS program.
 Teen MOPS is part of the bigger organization MOPS (Mothers of Preschoolers) International.
-Our first meeting we started with two pregnant moms.
+In our first meeting, we started with two pregnant moms.
 The next week we had four.

 After that, there were eight.
 Then the program really exploded.
 It’s great because most of those from the first meetings are still attending . . . and now they have toddlers.
 It’s great to see the growing and learning taking place, not only with the kids but also with the moms.

 CBP: What changes have you seen in the young moms you work with?

 The first thing we often see is a softening of their attitudes.
-Some girls are scary when the first come in.
+Some girls are scared when they first come in.
 They’ve been hurt and have a wall around their heart a mile high.
 They hardly talk and don’t want to participate . . . yet they come, and this tells me that we have something they’re looking for.

 Once the attitudes change, it seems the heart isn’t far behind.
 Each meeting one of the leaders shares part of her personal testimony, but the main “evangelism” we do is just loving them like Jesus would, and showing how our lifestyle is different because of Him.
 We’ve seen girls start attending church and Bible Studies with the leaders.
 Some have given their hearts to Christ.
 It’s amazing what short personal stories and a little love can do.